Liberal Party of Honduras

-The Liberal Party of Honduras (Spanish: Partido Liberal de Honduras) is a centrist liberal political party in Honduras that was founded in 1891.
+The Liberal Party of Honduras (Spanish: Partido Liberal de Honduras) is a centre-right conservative Honduran political party that was founded in 1891.
 It is the oldest existent political party in the country; further, it is one of the two main parties that have, until recently, dominated Honduran politics.
 The party is a member of the Liberal International.
-The PLH is identified with the colors red and white, as the flag Francisco Morazán used in most of his military campaigns during the time of the Central American Federal Republic.
+The PLH is identified with the colors red and white, as the flag Francisco Morazán used in most of his military campaigns during the time of the Federal Republic of Central America.

 The party is against the legalization of abortion, which is punishable by imprisonment in Honduras.

 History

 Early years

 The Liberal Party emerged from the political and economic rivalries that dominated Honduras during the 19th century.
 The country’s liberal and conservative factions were less ideologically distinct than their labels suggest; instead, they were vehicles for elites competing for control over limited state resources.
 Early Honduran elections were marked by frequent outbreaks of violence, with defeated factions often resorting to armed conflict.
 These struggles hindered economic development, as governmental resources were frequently diverted to fund military campaigns and settle wartime debts.
 By the early 20th century, the Liberal Party had become firmly entrenched as one of the two main political parties, alongside the newly formed National Party of Honduras, a splinter group created by dissatisfied PLH members.
 The bipartite political system took shape during this period, with both parties backed by foreign interests, particularly the powerful American-owned banana companies that dominated the Honduran economy.
 While these companies initially supported both parties, a merger in 1929 resulted in the PNH securing a greater share of their financial backing, giving the PNH an advantage during this critical period.